iamsoroush/abstractions/docs/prepare_your_code.md

 ## Define your `config.yaml`

 Now, we have to define the config file.
-This file will contain any parameters that determine the state of the components, i.e. attributes of each of our classes.
+This file contains any parameters that determine state of the components, i.e. attributes of each of our classes.

 Your config file should follow a convention: